kosl/ihipp-examples/docs/week4.md

 ## 4.3 V:Parallel file I/O

 Many parallel applications need a coordinated parallel access to a file by a group of processes and at times this could be simultaneous.
-Frequently all the processes may read/write many (small) non-contiguous pieces of the file i.e. the data may be distributed amongst the processes according to a partitioning scheme.
+Frequently all the processes may read/write many (small) non-contiguous pieces of the file, i.e., the data may be distributed amongst the processes according to a partitioning scheme.
 Writing of the results can be done by all compute nodes at once or even compute cores, writing their own portion of the result and having a huge amount (not by size but by the number) of files is very inefficient in such a way.

-In this subsection we are addressing classic File I/O. We will when we will be using such kind of IO and for what purpose and are there any other means to do the same.
-Although there are some object file systems also being used in HPC that do not have a clasiccal file layout and we would need to address, such objects or chunks of data that are saved into the file system differently but we will not adress these issues here.
+In this subsection we are addressing classic File I/O and figuring out when we will be using such kind of I/O and for what purposes.
+We will also observe if there are any other means to do the same thing.
+Although there are some object file systems also being used in HPC that do not have a classical file layout and we would need to address such objects or chunks of data that are saved into the file system differently but we will not address these issues here.

-The are quite a lot of problem of file systems with high performance computing.
+There are quite a lot of problems with file systems in high performance computing.
 Usually, large codes read large data as input and write large data as output.
-Since many computations are done iteratively, meaning that they are convergent or they progress the solution in a stepwise manner the storage can be occupied quite fast.
-For example if we are  simulating a system of particles in HPC or solving a fluid equations or doing some kind of time evolution simulation we would need to  store large amounts of data .
+Since many computations are done iteratively, meaning that they are convergent or they progress the solution in a stepwise manner, the storage can be occupied quite fast.
+For example, if we are simulating a system of particles in HPC or solving fluid equations or doing some kind of time evolution simulation, we would need to store large amounts of data.
 So finding petabytes of disks to be full is not uncommon.
-A lot of data being saved to the disk should not impact the computation i.e if we would like to store results into disk, it should not impact communication and the overall progress of the code.
+A lot of data being saved to the disk should not impact the computation, i.e., if we would like to store results into a disk, it should not impact communication and the overall progress of the code.

-This is where the Parrallel File I/O comes into play so that we could save results by for example a timestep, or by proccessors that are already combined together at progress or computation time.
+This is where the Parrallel File I/O comes into play so that we could save results for example by a timestep, or by proccessors that are already combined together at progress or computation time.

-So it is quite difficult if we have a running large code that  would  like to store all the resources or at least the state of current simulation.
+It is quite difficult if we have a running large code that would like to store all the resources or at least the state of a current simulation.
 Since quite often it is not just the results that are being saved, but also intermediate results or steps at selected times.
 So for example, if a simulation crashes, it can be restarted at that point.
-This is problematic owing to the fact that the usual scheduling on clusters limits the time of how long one code can run and usually that is actually limited to twenty four hours and  for some clusters it could be even smaller number.
-In an case where we would have code that we would like to run for a month it would be meticulous if it need to stop at some point and we can start from the previous state and continue simulation.
+This is problematic owing to the fact that the usual scheduling on clusters limits the time of how long one code can run and usually that is actually limited to twenty four hours and for some clusters it could be an even shorter time.
+In any case where we would have a code that we would like to run for a month it would be meticulous if it needs to stop at some point and we can start from the previous state and continue simulation.
 This would imply that somehow we need to store the last state into the disk and restart from that so-called check point or saving the current state.

-This is overcome with  Parallel file I/O that lowers the number of files and performs the  writing in an efficient way.
-This is acheived  because  the parallel file systems allows us to write to several file servers at the same time through metadata orchestrator.
-When we open a file the metadata server informs the node (that it's handling network file system) to which of the available data file or targets do they need to send the data.
+This is overcomed with Parallel file I/O that lowers the number of files and performs the writing in an efficient way.
+This can be acheived because the parallel file systems allow us to write to several file servers at the same time through metadata orchestrator.
+When we open a file, the metadata server informs the node (which is handling the network file system) to which of the available data file or targets do they need to send the data.
 If there are thousands of compute nodes, then there are let's say, at least dozens of file servers that handle hundreds of disks to allow parallel file transfers.

 Thus, at any given time, many of compute nodes are sending network files over through the file server.
-Therefore in Parallel File I/O we could actually write a chunks of the single file for several of those compute nodes.
-Reading and writing files are analological to sending and receiving messages respectively that we have learnt earlier.
-The only exception in that this is a persistent memory, meaning that such kind of writing is done correctly.
-Additionaly for codes that do computation in parts meaning, that if we have a code  that does domain composition before we start,  then some of the compute nodes or compute cores, already know which portion of the file needs to be read in order to start processing.
-In this case having a single file for saving timestep is something that it is very useful for large clusters that would like to handle millions of files, with the minimum number of (feets)????.
+Therefore in Parallel File I/O we could actually write chunks of the single file for several of those compute nodes.
+Reading and writing files is analological to sending and receiving messages respectively which we have learnt earlier.
+The only exception is that this is a persistent memory, meaning that such kind of writing has to be done correctly.
+Additionaly, for codes that do computation in parts meaning, that if we have a code that does domain composition before we start, then some of the compute nodes or compute cores already know which portion of the file needs to be read in order to start processing.
+In this case having a single file for saving the timestep is something that is very useful for large clusters that would like to handle millions of files, with the minimum number of needs.

-This allows us to use parallel I/O functions that do not block computation allowing us to to put overlapped computation and reading/writing through it.
+This allows us to use parallel I/O functions that do not block computation, allowing us to put overlapped computation and reading/writing through it.
 This is possible through some standard formats that look like a readable file at the end; not just by the code that has written it, but also for general purpose file readers.
-For example, a prominent format for the file that is Parallel is HDF, i.e hierarchical data format.
-It is used  quite often by many codes and it provides MPI Parallel I/O. Consequently, instead of learning of what we can do with the Parallel I/O, it would be more efficient if we learn how to do MPI I/O with HDF format in parallel way.
-The MPI I/O features provided by MPI standards are actually part of hierarchical data formats and other net CDF and similar formats.
-To summarise the MPI-I/O features are to provide a high-level interface to support:
+For example, a prominent format for the file that is Parallel is HDF, i.e., hierarchical data format.
+It is used quite often by many codes and it provides MPI Parallel I/O. Consequently, instead of learning what we can do with the Parallel I/O, it would be more efficient if we learn how to do MPI I/O with HDF format in a parallel way.
+The MPI I/O features provided by MPI standards are actually part of hierarchical data formats and other net CDF or similar formats.
+To summarise. the MPI I/O features are to provide a high-level interface to support:

 -  data file partitioning among processes
 -  transfer global data between memory and files (collective I/O)
 -  asynchronous transfers
 -  strided access

-Some basic principles of MPI-I/O are that
+Some basic principles of MPI-I/O are that:

 - MPI file contains elements of a single MPI datatype (etype)
 - partitioning the file among processes with an access template (filetype)
 - all file accesses transfer to/from a contiguous or non-contiguous user buffer (MPI datatype)